Milor123/Remnat-2-FIX-Dx12-Linux/README.md

 Need:
 - Bottles (I prefer bottles than lutris for this example, is more secure and easy, i am using flatpak version)
 - vc_redist of microsoft (Need it in the bottle or runner, download links bellow.)
-- If you use a non original version and want play online lan need do this steps firts ([Online Fix for non original](https://www.reddit.com/r/LinuxCrackSupport/comments/tqjp3z/guide_running_steamworks_fixonline_fix_with_linux/)) and then continue reading this guide.
+- If you use a non original version and want play online lan need do this steps firts ([Online Fix for non original](https://www.reddit.com/r/LinuxCrackSupport/comments/tqjp3z/guide_running_steamworks_fixonline_fix_with_linux/) or [mirror post](https://github.com/Milor123/Remnat-2-FIX-Dx12-Linux/blob/main/Onlinefix-BackupPost.md)) and then continue reading this guide.
 - If you use the original steam game, can start here
 - ProtonUP-QT